The-Academic-Observatory/observatory-platform/docs/deploy_terraform.md

   type: terraform
   environment: develop

-# Apache Airflow settings
+# Observatory
-airflow:
+observatory:
-  fernet_key: 4yfYXnxjUZSsh1CefVigTuUGcH-AUnuKC9jJ2sUq-xA= # the fernet key which is used to encrypt the secrets in the airflow database
+  airflow_fernet_key: 4yfYXnxjUZSsh1CefVigTuUGcH-AUnuKC9jJ2sUq-xA= # the fernet key which is used to encrypt the secrets in the airflow database
-  ui_user_email: my-email@example.com <-- # the email for the Apache Airflow UI's airflow user
+  airflow_ui_user_email: my-email@example.com <-- # the email for the Apache Airflow UI's airflow user
-  ui_user_password: my-password <-- # the password for the Apache Airflow UI's airflow user
+  airflow_ui_user_password: my-password <-- # the password for the Apache Airflow UI's airflow user

 # Terraform settings
 terraform: